-List three favorite things in several different categories, such as foods, trees, songs, movies, books, places, and so on.
+List three favorite things in several different categories, such as:

 26. Visualize your favorite place

 Think of your favorite place, whether it’s the home of a loved one or a foreign country.
-Use all of your senses to create a mental image.
-Think of the colors you see, sounds you hear, and sensations you feel on your skin.
+Using each of your senses, imagine the noises you hear, the objects you see, and the scents you smell.

 27. Plan an activity